You are here

 Buy a rotary lawn mower if you:

-- Want a lawn mower that uses a blade that rotates horizontally which works well with all lawn types including rougher grasses
+- Want a lawn mower that uses a blade that rotates horizontally which works well with all lawn types including rougher grasses and slightly uneven ground

 - Want a lawn mower where collection boxes can be attached or unattached